mk12/sicp/notes/text.md

 - A simple list representation is inefficient because we have to scan to get to one end.
 - Scanning a list takes $Θ(n)$ operations.
 - A simply modification lets us implement all the operations with $Θ(1)$ time complexity: keep a pointer to the end as well.
-- A queue is a pair formed by consing the front-pointer and the rear-pointer of a normal list.
+- A queue is a pair formed by `cons`&thinsp;ing the front-pointer and the rear-pointer of a normal list.

 ::: exercises
 3.21-23